IBM/go-security-plugs/plugs/badversionplug/README.md

 # BadVersionPlug

-This gate has a mismatching versions comapred to the reverseproxyplugs
+This gate has a mismatching versions comapred to the rtplugs

 It cant be loaded